-The University Honors Program is committed to helping students make the move from student to scholar.
-The program provides honors students the opportunity to develop independent research projects through the Honors Thesis.
-Additionally, the program helps any Georgia Southern student in their pursuit of nationally competitive fellowships and scholarships.
+The University Honors Program is committed to helping students make the move from student to scholar and will advise any Georgia Southern student in their pursuit of nationally competitive fellowships and scholarships.

 There is value in the process of developing an application.
 Every student who embarks on this task will examine themselves, take stock of what they know, and plan for their future.
 It is a process that helps prepare an application, and it is a process that helps prepare the individual getting ready for the next step after college.

 The University Honors Program is the central office on campus for all students applying for any nationally and internationally competitive scholarship.
-We maintain a list of various scholarship opportunities, and the staff will discuss these opportunities in classes, with students groups and organizations, and in individual meetings.
-Honors Program staff will also work with students as they work on application materials, arrange for campus committee interviews as needed, and facilitate campus recommendations (if required).
+Honors Program staff will discuss these opportunities in classes, with student groups and organizations, and in individual meetings.
+Honors Program staff also will work with students as they prepare application materials, arrange for campus committee interviews as needed, and facilitate campus recommendations (if required).

-Students interested in learning more should review the list of opportunities (make note of on campus deadlines) and contact Dr. Francis Desiderio with any questions at email@example.com or 478-7926.
+Students interested in learning more should review the lists of opportunities in the links below and then contact Dr. Francis Desiderio with any questions at email@example.com or 478-7926.